 Bile is produced in the liver by hepatocytes.
 Bile contains phospholipids and bile salts, emulsifying agents that are necessary for fat absorption and digestion.
 Importantly, the bile is also a route for excretion of cholesterol and bile pigments.
-Bile pigments are metabolic breakdown products of hemoglobin and cytochromes that give bile its yellow-green color.
+Bile pigments are metabolic breakdown products of hemoglobin that give bile its yellow-green color.
 Bile pigments are further metabolized by bacteria in the colon, causing feces to have a characteristic brown color.
 Additionally, bile contains water and bicarbonate ions that are secreted by duct cells that line the bile ducts within the liver.

 Whether or not bile is released into the small intestine depends upon the activity of the sphincter of Oddi (also known as the hepatopancreatic sphincter).
 During the interdigestive period, the sphincter of Oddi is contracted, preventing bile from flowing out into the duodenum.
 As a consequence, pressure increases in the common bile duct, and bile flows into the gallbladder.
 In the gallbladder, epithelial cells reabsorb water and electrolytes, causing the bile to become more concentrated.